Applications → Managing Fields → About Fields → Field Types

 |Sub-Relational||Allows access to additional fields in a related primary or auxiliary table.
 Sub-Relational fields are tied to a Single-Relational field already in an application.
 For example, if an Incidents table contains a Single-Relational field to an Issues table, you can include a Sub-Relational field of Owner.
 This lets users see the owner of a related issue within the incident.
 Sub-Relational fields are only available if Single Relational fields already exist for a particular table.|

-Folder fields are used to add links to primary or auxiliary items to a specified folder.
+Folder fields are used to link primary or auxiliary items to a specified Public or Knowledge Base folder.

 File fields enable users to add files to an item during a transition.
 File fields provide greater functionality than simple file attachments, including: